john-itcsolutions/Elastos/README.md

 |:-:|:-:|
 |[![Build Status](https://travis-ci.com/elastos/Elastos.Trinity.svg)](https://travis-ci.com/elastos/Elastos.Trinity)|[![Build status](https://ci.appveyor.com/api/projects/status/hjyv761on883jors?svg=true)](https://ci.appveyor.com/project/Elastos/elastos-trinity)|

-NOT FROM JOHN OLSEN:  I HAVE CLONED THE MAIN ELASTOS.TRINITY SHELL AND FILLED IT WITH OTHER CLONED ELASTOS.TRINITY SECTIONS TO COMPLETE THE SKELETON TRINITY PACKAGE.
+NOTE FROM JOHN OLSEN:  I HAVE CLONED THE MAIN ELASTOS.TRINITY SHELL AND FILLED IT WITH OTHER CLONED ELASTOS.TRINITY SECTIONS TO COMPLETE THE SKELETON TRINITY PACKAGE.
 I HAVE THEN CREATED A 'KITCHEN SINK' APP CALLED CHUBBA MORRIS WHICH DOES RUN.
 IT IS ACTUALLY A 'CONFERENCE' APP AS IT STANDS.
 YOU CAN CLONE THIS REPO IN A MACOSX MACHINE AND ENTER Dapps/ChubbaMorris AND RUN "ionic/server" TO SEE THE RESULT.  you must install cordova and ionic on your machine.